Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{Section:Dual_Representation}, we review the dual formulation of MDPs and derive the dual formulation of controlled Markov diffusions.
 In Section \ref{Section:Application}, we illustrate the dual approach and carry out numerical studies in a dynamic portfolio choice problem.
 Finally, we conclude with future directions in Section \ref{Section:Conclusion}.
-We leave most of the proofs and discuss the connection between \cite{davis1992deterministic,brown:2011} and our work in Appendix.
+We put some of the proofs and discussion of the connection between \cite{Belomestny:2009,wang2010fast} and our work in Appendix.